-The polesitter has won all but one of the last five Red Bull Ring races, the driver starting eighth has not retired since 2001 and the driver starting 20th has not since 1974.
+The polesitter has won all but one of the last six Red Bull Ring races, the driver starting 15th finished on the podium in 2023 and the driver starting 20th has not scored since 1974.
 Here’s everything you need to know about the history of each grid slot at the Red Bull Ring!

 THE STATS IN BRIEF